On the limit configuration of four species strongly competing systems: Abstract

 \section{Abstract}

-We analysed the behaviour of the solutions of a reaction-diffusion system of four competing species as the competition rate tends to infinity.
-Large interaction induces the spatial segregation of the species and only two limit configurations are possible: or there is a point where four species concur, a 4-point, or there are two points where only three species concur.
-We characterized, for a given datum, the possible 4-point configuration by means of the solution of a Dirichlet problem for the Laplace equation. \\
+We analysed some qualitative properties of the limit configuration of the solutions of a reaction-diffusion system of four competing species as the competition rate tends to infinity.
+Large interaction induces the spatial segregation of the species and only two limit configurations are possible: either there is a point where four species concur, a 4-point, or there are two points where only three species concur.
+We characterized, for a given datum, the possible 4-point configuration by means of the solution of a Dirichlet problem for the Laplace equation.